What is considered “At-Will” Employment in California?

 For example, “at-will” employees can’t be fired for protected characteristics that include:

 In addition, employees cannot be fired for their political views, exercising their rights to take sick days, taking a protected leave of absence, or to keep certain benefits from vesting.

 Nor can “at-will” employees be fired or forced-out for reasons that violate other fundamental “public policies,” or in retaliation for speaking out about something unlawful they thought might be going on in the workplace.

 So, while, Yes, California is an “at-will” state, the good news is – that doesn’t mean your employer can wrongfully fire you.

-If you’ve been given a reason for being fired or forced out that doesn’t ring true to you, and you think something else might be going on, something improper, maybe you need a second opinion.
-Contact us.
-We’re in the business of second opinions.
+If you’ve been given a reason for being fired or forced out that doesn’t ring true to you explore your legal options.
+Contact the lawyers at Workplace Rights Law Group today to discuss your legal options.